 Suggested links

 The use of medications to assist during the addiction treatment process is known as Medication-Assisted Treatment (MAT).
 Prescribing doctors at inpatient and outpatient treatment facilities may recommend one or more medications to assist patients during their recovery.
-There are several different medications that doctors can prescribe during drug addiction treatment.
+There are several common medications that doctors can prescribe during drug addiction treatment.

 Battling addiction and ready for treatment?
 Find Treatment Now